MicrosoftDocs/power-automate-docs/articles/process-mining-processes-and-data.md

 1. Upload your event log, select your file from the list, and then select **Open** to use that file.

+### Use the Dataflow connector

+The Dataflow connector isn't supported in Microsoft Power Platform and existing Dataflow can not be used as a data source for Power Automate Process Mining.

 ### Use the Dataverse connector

 The Dataverse connector isn't supported in Microsoft Power Platform.
 You need to connect to it using the OData connector, which requires a few more steps.